Wei-1/Legit/README.md

 d = 99999999999999999;                  # d = 99999999999999999
 ```

-In Legit, there is no difference in Integer, Floating Number, or Long Number.
+In Legit, there is NO difference in Integer, Floating Number, or Long Number.

 The precision of a number is limited to `2^63`, roughly 17 digits.